togetherassessments/assessment-site/src/content/assessments/blog-posts/what-to-expect-from-an-adhd-informed-assessment.md

 **How to share these securely:**

-* If you have a Gmail account, you can upload documents here: <https://forms.gle/3RN7kePCjS829on19>.
+* If you have a Gmail account, you can upload documents here: [Together Assessments secure upload form](https://forms.gle/3RN7kePCjS829on19).
 * Alternatively, you can email password-protected attachments with the password shared separately.
 * Or hand me copies if we meet face-to-face.